RsyncProject/rsync/rsync.1.md

 >     rsync somehost.mydomain.com::

-## COPYING A SINGLE FILE
+## COPYING TO A DIFFERENT NAME

+When you want to copy a directory to a different name, use a trailing slash on the source directory to put the contents of the directory into any destination directory you like:

+>     rsync -ai foo/ bar/

-Rsync has the ability to customize the destination file's name when copying a single item.
+Rsync also has the ability to customize a destination file's name when copying a single item.
 The rules for this are:

 - The transfer list must consist of a single item (either a file or an empty directory)